flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

         - FWD
         - AFT

+- A32NX_COND_ZONE_CONTROLLER_PRIMARY_CHANNEL_HAS_FAULT
+    - Bool
+    - True when the primary channel of the zone controller is faulted

+- A32NX_COND_ZONE_CONTROLLER_BOTH_CHANNEL_HAS_FAULT
+    - Bool
+    - True when the both the primary and secondary channels of the zone controller have failed

 - A32NX_HOT_AIR_VALVE_IS_ENABLED
     - Bool
     - True if the trim air system is enabled (pushbutton in auto and power supplied to system)